Lukas-Netz/se-rwth.github.io/_pages/teaching.md

 nav: true
 ---

-For details about the offered teaching by Prof. Bernhard Rumpe at the Chair of Software Engineering see the
+For details about the currently offered teaching by Prof. Bernhard Rumpe at the Chair of Software Engineering see the
 [SE RWTH website](https://www.se-rwth.de/teaching/).

-Recent lectures by Bernhard Rumpe and his group:
+Recent lectures by Bernhard Rumpe, Judith Michael and their group:

 <p align="center">
    <img src="{{ '/assets/img/balken.jpg' | relative_url }}" width = "100%" alt="" title="Trennlinie">